cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 **Q:** Why cyber? <br>
 **A:** We like that name.
 That's one reason.
 We have been using this name throughout our projects for the past 6 - 7 years.

 Actually, cyber refers to anything that is very smart.
-The meaning is rooted from the word cybernetics (check out this article on Wikipedia) - a science which describes the behaviour of dynamic systems with feedback loops.
+The meaning is rooted in the word cybernetics (check out this article on Wikipedia) - a science which describes the behaviour of dynamic systems with feedback loops.

 In popular culture, it has become a partial synonym to all the crazy sci-fi things out there.
 Like the cyber-track by Elon Musk and co.
 Cyber refers to cyberspace.
 Space free from centralized, human influence and bureaucracy.
 It is the Andromeda of freedom.
 The last frontier...